“An invaluable resource for amateurs and professionals in search of repertoire!”

 VMII lets you search thousands of movements of early vocal music by instrumentation, text, key, meter, range, and occasion.
-VMII has been featured by the music libraries of Juilliard, Royal Academy of Music (London), Univ. of California (Berkeley), Stanford, Univ. of Michigan, Oberlin, Carleton, Univ. of Texas and Brigham Young.
+VMII has been featured by the music libraries of Juilliard, Royal Academy of Music, Yale, Curtis, Univ. of California (Berkeley), Stanford, Univ. of Michigan, Oberlin, Univ. of Helsinki, Carleton, Univ. of Texas and Brigham Young.
 In the past year, more than 100,000 people used the site.

-Thanks to Katie Boardman, Robert Bringhurst, Vijay Chalasani, Olivia Clayton, Pamela Dellal, Colin Donihue, Daniel Kazez, Steve Marquardt, Brian Mason, Catriona McDermid, Packard Humanities Institute, Michael Peterson, Scott Pruett, Emma Seibert, Xiao Shi, Andrew Wong, and everyone else who has helped!
+Thanks to Bärenreiter, Katie Boardman, Robert Bringhurst, Vijay Chalasani, Olivia Clayton, Pamela Dellal, Martin Dittmar, Colin Donihue, Daniel Kazez, Michelle Koth, Steve Marquardt, Brian Mason, Catriona McDermid, Charlotte Nediger, the Packard Humanities Institute, Michael Peterson, Scott Pruett, Emma Seibert, Xiao Shi, Andrew Wong, and everyone else who has helped!